El Rushball and the Excellence in Broadcasting Network, serving humanity.

 I printed it out.

-So we took out we took out Wellstone.
+So we took out Wellstone.

 Bush took out Wellstone.

-Well, what no, not even any evidence of how it happened.
+Now with McCain going to Antarctica, wow, well, not even any evidence of how it happened.

 Bush could have taken them all out.

-Snerdley was the guest on C-SPAN today that you were watching Melanie Sloan.
+Snerdley, was the guest on C-SPAN today that you were watching Melanie Sloan?

 Basically, the money that Democrats got from him didn't mean anything because they're not in power.